kyriakopou/LGPclassifiers/README.md

 ## Example

-This is a basic example which shows you how generate Reddy COO classifications for a matrix of samples by first normalizing sample tpm counts, then calculating sample COO classifications by comparing to a normalized reference
+Run Reddy COO classifier or the internal single-sample version using a reference dataset (ssREFERENCE) as follows:

 ``` r
 library(LGPclassifiers)